Skip to main content

 Students attending a flu vaccine clinic should bring their Penn State ID.
 If a student does not have health insurance (or University Health Services does not have their insurance information on file) there will be a fee of $74.00 billed to their Bursar account.
 It is covered by most insurances, but there may be resources available to you if there are concerns about cost.
 Please contact a UHS Case Manager at 814-865-4UHS (4847).

-University Health Services administers the Fluarix Quadrivalent flu vaccine.
-This vaccine is thimerosal-free and latex-free.
+University Health Services administers the Fluarix and/or the Flulaval trivalent flu vaccine which are thimerosal-free and latex free.

 What is influenza (flu)?